SaraToth/Problem-Solving-with-Cpp/README.md

 announces that the meeting cannot be held as planned due to fire regulations and tells how many people must be excluded in order to meet the fire regulations.

+- 2-6: An employee is paid at a rate of $16.78 per hour for the first 40 hours worked in a week.
+Any hours over that are paid at the overtime rate of oneand- one-half times that.
+From the worker’s gross pay, 6% is withheld for Social Security tax, 14% is withheld for federal income tax, 5% is withheld for state income tax, and $10 per week is withheld for union dues.
+If the worker has three or more dependents, then an additional $35 is withheld to cover the extra cost of health insurance beyond what the employer pays.
+Write a program that will read in the number of hours worked in a week and the number of dependents as input and will then output the worker’s gross pay, each withholding amount, and the net take-home pay for the week.